choreonoid/choreonoid-doc/en/tips/body-tracking-camera.rst

 .. image:: images/trackingCamera_sceneView_move.png

-If **Keep relative attitude** is set to **true** in the BodyTrackingCameraItem property, in addition to the relative position of the viewpoint with regard to the robot, it is also displayed so as to keep the posture constant.
+If **Keep relative attitude** is set to **true** in the BodyTrackingCameraItem property, in addition to the relative position of the viewpoint with respect to the robot, the relative posture is also kept constant.

 .. image:: images/trackingCamera_sceneView_attitude.png